-RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2023
+RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2024

-The Audit Committee of our Board of Directors has appointed Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2023.
+The Audit Committee of our Board of Directors has appointed Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2024.
 The Board has endorsed this appointment.
-Ernst & Young audited our consolidated financial statements for the years ended December 31, 2022 and 2021.
+Ernst & Young audited our consolidated financial statements for the years ended December 31, 2023 and 2022.
 A representative of Ernst & Young is expected to be present at the annual meeting and will be available to respond to appropriate questions from our stockholders and will be given an opportunity to make a statement if he or she desires to do so.

 Stockholder ratification of the appointment of Ernst & Young as our independent registered public accounting firm is not required by our bylaws or otherwise.
 However, the Board of Directors is submitting the appointment of Ernst & Young to the stockholders for ratification as a matter of good corporate governance.
-Ratification of the appointment of Ernst & Young as our independent registered public accounting firm for 2023 requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting by holders of our voting securities.
+Ratification of the appointment of Ernst & Young as our independent registered public accounting firm for 2024 requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting by holders of our voting securities.
+Abstentions will not be counted as votes cast and will have no effect on the outcome of the vote for this proposal.
+We do not anticipate any broker non-votes on this proposal.